nayms/contracts-v3/docs/facets/IUserFacet.md

 <br></br>
 ### setEntity
 Set the entity for the user
-Assign the user an entity
+Assign the user an entity.
+The entity must exist in order to associate it with a user.
 ```solidity
   function setEntity(
     bytes32 _userId,